 Desloratadine is called a non-drowsy antihistamine; however, it can still cause drowsiness in a few people.
-Make sure your reactions are normal before you drive, or use tools or machines.
+Make sure your reactions are normal before you drive and before you use tools or machines.

 Take one dose a day.